Driving to the Alps

 Contact them on 01732 360638 or email email@example.com.

 One of the huge advantages of driving down to the Alps is being able to do some shopping in one of the several hypermarkets in and around Calais.
-Avoid England’s expensive prices and stock up on excellent quality, good value wine, champagne and French food before you return home.
-Please see the map for some hypermarkets conveniently placed for the ferry port and Eurotunnel terminal.
+Avoid England’s expensive prices and stock up on excellent quality, good value wine, champagne and French food for your trip, or to take back to the UK with you on the way home.